COVID-19 Guidance and Answers to Common Questions: 2019-20 School Year

 View further guidance on this.

-Will renegotiated transportation contracts that result in lower district payments reduce future subsidy payments?
+Will renegotiated transportation contracts that result in lower district payments reduce future subsidy payments (2019-20 academic year)?

 The ultimate impact on 2020-21 transportation subsidy will depend on the actual costs incurred under any renegotiated contract.

-Are public school entities required to continue nonpublic school transportation services while those public schools are closed during COVID-19 response efforts?
+Are public school entities required to continue nonpublic school transportation services while those public schools are closed during COVID-19 response efforts (2019-20 academic year)?

 No. To further the Commonwealth's social distancing guidance, public schools will not provide any transportation services.

-If the drivers employed by a transportation contractor were furloughed during the statewide closure of schools during the 2019-20 school year, are school districts eligible for transportation subsidy for those days?
+If the drivers employed by a transportation contractor were furloughed during the statewide closure of schools during the 2019-20 school year, are school districts eligible for transportation subsidy for those days (2019-20 academic year)?

 Pupil Transportation Subsidy reporting for the 2019-20 school year for the period beginning March 13, 2020, may reflect the days on which the school district paid for transportation even if students were not transported.
 If a school district did not pay for transportation during that period, those days should not be reported in “Number of Days Transported” in the eTran application.
 A school district should consult its solicitor if it continued to pay its transportation contractor during that period but the transportation contractor did not maintain its workforce.